North Sulawesi Tenggara – Indonesia

 The threats

-The karsts of North Sulawesi Tenggara are almost a textbook case of the threats to biodiversity: deforestation, illegal fishing, mining, plastic pollution and invasive species, it’s all there!
+The Sulawesi Tenggara province are almost a textbook case of the threats to biodiversity: deforestation, illegal fishing, mining, plastic pollution and invasive species, it’s all there!

 Our local partners